 Copyright licenses are one of the most popular reasons for using a caption.
 Or, to put it another way, to give credit to the photographer who captured it.
 You can find these captions in publications, newspapers, and even prominent blogs.

 This type of information can help you avoid copyright concerns.
 It also ensures that the photographer receives the credit they deserve.
 But, even if you offer credit, you must still give credit where credit is due.

-WP has the ability to easily add a caption and other metadata to each image, such as title and alternative text.
+WP can easily add a caption and other metadata to each image, including title and alternative text.

 The first step is to add an image to your profile.
 Next, select the ‘Image’ block from the ‘Add Block’ icon on the post edit screen.

-It will add the Image block to your post area once you click on it.
+Once you click on it, it will add the Image block to your post area.

 This is where you may give your image a caption.

-When you’re finished, click the publish or update button to save your content.
+Click the publish or update button to save your content when you’re finished.

 A Gallery block is also included in the WordPress editor.
 It allows you to upload many photos and display them in a grid style with rows and columns.